Introducing

-my newest painting: |
+Introducing my newest painting:

 Click here to go to the www.amyglasscock.com homepage.

 I based this painting on a some photos that I took at a zoo called Jungle Gardens that is in Sarasota, Florida.
 I saw the reflection of the palm trees in the water right behind this grooming flamingo and I was instantly drawn to the repetition in circular forms- from the drips of water to the curves in the flamingo's body and neck.
 I knew that I was going to paint this guy.
 And overall I am proud of the results.
 I especially like the thick brushstrokes that make up his feather on his back and also the outcome of the drops of water.
 I guess that looking at so much M. C. Escher as a kid must have seeped through somehow.
 After all, he liked the drips too.
-See this painting in progress here.
-Detail of the painting.

 amyglasscock.com

-companionship, expanding and quickening in the eyes
+"A painting lives by companionship, expanding and quickening in the eyes

 of the sensitive observer.
 It dies by the same token.
-It is
+It is therefore a

 risky & unfeeling act to send it out into the world."